-Why cash out using home equity loan?
+Why cash out using a home equity loan?

-For example, you have a personal loan of $100,000 to be paid over 36 months with an interest rate of 10%; you will have a monthly payment of $3,227 and a total interest of $16,162 for the 36 months loan.
+For example, you have a personal loan of $100,000 to be paid over 36 months with an interest rate of 10%; you will have a monthly payment of $3,227 and a total interest of $16,162 for the 36-months loan.

-Tool used in the calculation: Loan Repayment Calculator
+The tool used in the calculation: Loan Repayment Calculator

 When can you start to cash out your property?

-For private residential and commercial property, you can start to cash out any time.
+For private residential and commercial property, you can start to cash out at any time.
 However, if you have just started to finance or refinance the property, you may incur a penalty for the existing mortgage loan.

 For an executive condominium, you can only cash out your property after fulfilling the 5-year minimum occupation period (MOP).